ikhemissi/azure-ipaas-workshop/docs/workshop.md

 </div>

-The Azure EntraId configuration is ready.
+The Azure Entra ID configuration is ready.
 Let's move on to the API Management section.

 </details>